avid-technology/ctms-examples-net/Readme.md

     * The examples are implemented with C# 6/.NET 4.7.2 (target framework) and Visual Studio 2017.
     * There are two categories of examples: those using the PlatformSDK (projects to be identified with the suffix "SDK") and those using REST and HATEOAS directly.
 	* The examples apply a lot of code repetition to keep them self contained.
-    * The example SimpleSearchAsync shows, how asynchronous HTTP requests can be applied to use CTMS.
 	* The non-PlatformSDK examples are configured to use a request timeout of 60s each.
 	* There are some error checks but those are very general and might not cover all cases.
 Esp. timeouts or unreachable endpoints could happen at any time during the application of REST and HATEOAS.
     * No optimization and no parallelization (e.g. for requesting results from the platform) was implemented.